learn-javascript-courses/checkin/README.md

 ### Advanced Requirements

 * Integrate with Github and let users link updates to the current issue they're working on.
+* Automate checkin updates by adding assigned project issues from GitHub to the user's status.
 * Add realtime capability and update the status when another user checks in.

 ## To Implement: